pakeke-constructor/ideas/why_ecs.md

 local cloneGun = {
     gun = { bullets = 1, bulletSpeed = 200 },

+    -- In this example, we put the cloning behaviour directly inside of the -- clone gun entity.
-    bulletHit = function(ent, bulletEnt, hitEnt)
+    -- This is a violation of ECS principles, because behaviour is supposed to be -- applied globally...     but it gets the job done. bulletHit = function(ent, bulletEnt, hitEnt)
         hitEnt:deepClone()
     end